 Grant proposals will be reviewed according to the following criteria:

-- Describe the types of service activities that students will engage in.
-Include: brief description of potential service assignment(s), examples of expected work products, and an explanation of how students will be prepared for their service placement.
+Describe the types of service activities students will engage in by including: brief description of potential service assignment(s), examples of expected work products, and explanation of how students will prepare for their service placement.

 What is the total number of hours of service to be required and why?
 (20 hrs. is minimum).
 How many students will be able to participate, given this requirement?

 Explain the reflection techniques used in the course as part of student assessment.

 Evaluation: Describe sample ways the impact and outcome of service learning will be an effective pedagogy.
 Note: Indicate if you are willing to use any of the new interdisciplinary service learning outcomes (encouraged but not required).